ShiftLeftSecurity/sbt-ci-release-early/readme.md

 ### Can I publish sbt plugins?

-You can publish sbt plugins like a normal library, no custom setup required.
-In fact, this plugin is published with a previous version of itself :)
+Yes.
+This plugin is published with a previous version of itself :)

 ## Alternatives

 There exist great alternatives to sbt-ci-release-early that may work better for your setup.

 - [sbt-ci-release](https://github.com/olafurpg/sbt-ci-release):
-  Releases versions that you previously tagged in git (rather than automatically tagging every build).
+  The most popular release plugin I believe.
+Main difference: releases versions that you previously tagged in git (rather than automatically tagging every build).
-  This plugin started as a fork of sbt-ci-release.
-I ran into [some issues](https://github.com/olafurpg/sbt-ci-release/issues/13) with gpg keys, ymmv.
+  This plugin is essentially a fork of sbt-ci-release, they share most traits.
 - [sbt-release-early](https://github.com/scalacenter/sbt-release-early):
 - [sbt-rig](https://github.com/Verizon/sbt-rig)